College of Marin: Student body association

 In 1927 the students of College of Marin organized an unincorporated association named "The Associated Students of Marin Junior College".
 On October 8, 1932, they filed in the office of the California Secretary of State a document titled "Articles of Incorporation of The Associated Students of Marin Junior College".
 The filing of that document transformed The Associated Students of Marin Junior College into a corporation.
 On March 1, 1991, the students filed a "Certificate of Amendment of Articles of Incorporation".
 The filing of that amendment changed the corporation's name to "Associated Students College of Marin".

 California law provides that, "The governing board of each community college district shall establish, maintain, operate, and govern one or more community colleges".
 The Board of Trustees of Marin Community College District has authorized the students of the district to organize a "student body association".
 The district's governing board has recognized that Associated Students College of Marin is a student body association.
 The governing board has also recognized Associated Students College of Marin "as the official voice for the students in District decision-making processes".

-The bylaws of Associated Students College of Marin (ASCOM) include a paragraph that reads, "The Associated Students of the College of Marin shall be associated with and a member of the Student Senate [for] California Community Colleges.
-The rules and regulations of the Student Senate [for] California Community Colleges shall be followed when consistent with the rules and regulations of ASCOM.
-Each new administration must approve and review the affiliation of the Associated Students of College of Marin with the Student Senate [for] California Community Colleges."